-In a third scenario, known as a "large deductible" policy, the entity can transfer all of the liability to the insurer, then take back a substantial deductible via an endorsement to the policy.
+In a third scenario, known as a "large deductible" policy, the entity can transfer all of the liability, subject to any limit specified in an insurance contract, to the insurer, then take back a substantial deductible via an endorsement to the policy.
 In this case, the final premium for the policy depends on the audited exposure base, but the entity's final cost is the sum of the final premium, the losses within the deductible, and possibly claims handling costs.
 Until all of the claims within the deductible are paid, the entity has a liability to the insurer for the unpaid deductible claims.